aspose-font/Aspose.Font-Documentation/net/developer-guide/working-with-truetype-and-opentype-fonts/working-with-name-table/_index.md

 - [*ContainsString*](https://reference.aspose.com/font/net/aspose.font/multilanguagestring/containsstring/) (string str)- checks whether a passed string is present inside all the language strings of the object.
 - [*GetEnglishString()*](https://reference.aspose.com/font/net/aspose.font/multilanguagestring/getenglishstring/) - returns a string written in English if found.
 It returns the first string, languageID of which is MSLanguageId.English_United_States, MSLanguageId.English_Australia,  MSLanguageId.English_United_Kingdom,  MSLanguageId.English_Canada, or MSLanguageId.English_New_Zealand.
 If there are no strings with the relevant language identifier, the method returns the first string of the list.
 - [*GetAllStrings()*](https://reference.aspose.com/font/net/aspose.font/multilanguagestring/getallstrings/) - returns all the strings of all languages which the object includes.

-- The simplest to use method is [*GetNameById()*](https://reference.aspose.com/font/net/aspose.font.ttftables/ttfnametable/getnamebyid/), which was designed for cases when you need only to get the value for the set category in English.
+The simplest to use method of class *TtfNameTable* is [*GetNameById()*](https://reference.aspose.com/font/net/aspose.font.ttftables/ttfnametable/getnamebyid/), which was designed for cases when you need only to get the value for the set category in English.
 This method looks for a record, which is corresponding to 2 criteria:

 1. This record is written in English, so it has the value MSLanguageId.English_United_States or MSLanguageId.English_United_Kingdom for the languageID parameter.
 2. This record has platformID with the value equal to [*FontEnvironment.Current.CurrentPlatformId*](https://reference.aspose.com/font/net/aspose.font.ttftables/ttfnametable.platformid/) (3 in current implementation, which declares Microsoft platform).